 No new CEOs assumed the board chair role at time of appointment

 In 2022, none of the 56 CEO transitions in 2022 involved the appointment of a CEO who also became board chair upon appointment.
 This is a continuation of a longer-term trend; the percent of new CEOs who are also immediately named chair has been declining steadily over time.
 Forty-eight percent of outgoing CEOs stayed on as board chair after their departure, down from the spike we saw in 2021 (63 percent) but higher than in 2020, when 38 percent of outgoing CEOs stayed on as board chair.
 CEOs are more likely to remain on as board chair when there is an internal successor, especially when the transition is the result of a planned succession process.
 The outgoing CEO can provide critical knowledge and mentorship as the new CEO transitions, especially as younger and more first-time CEOs take on the role.
 As our research shows, this relationship can lead to strong performance during the former CEO’s tenure as chair, when following best practices for using the role effectively.
 Of the outgoing CEOs that stayed on as chair, 70 percent were appointed executive chair.

 Is the new CEO also the board chair?

-Editor’s note: Transitions data in the article “Covid-19: Is Your Board Hitting the Brakes on CEO Succession?” include the appointment of co-CEOs, even when no CEO transitioned out of the role and the transitions of CEOs whose companies were added to the S&P 500 later (i.e., company was not an S&P 500 company at time of transition but is now an S&P 500 company).
-Our quarterly/annual CEO transitions reports define transitions as incoming CEOs who replace an outgoing CEO only at companies listed in the S&P 500 at the time of transition.
+Editor’s note: Transitions data in the article “Crisis Put CEO Successions on Hold in 2020.
+Expect a Rebound in 2021.” include the appointment of co-CEOs, even when no CEO transitioned out of the role and the transitions of CEOs whose companies were added to the S&P 500 later (i.e., company was not an S&P 500 company at time of transition but is now an S&P 500 company).
+Our S&P 500 CEO transitions reports define transitions as incoming CEOs who replace an outgoing CEO only at companies listed in the S&P 500 at the time of transition.